 - Make sure the chin strap is securely buckled so that the helmet doesn't move during a fall or collision.

-- Ensure your child always wears a helmet when riding any kind of wheeled recreation toy, such as a bicycle, pedal car, tricycle or scooter.
+- Ensure your child always wears a helmet when riding a bicycle or other wheeled recreation toy, such as a scooter, tricycle, pedal car or skateboard.